Teaching English Language Learners: 2026 Strategies Guide

 - You do (Independent Practice): Students apply the skill on their own while the teacher provides feedback.

 Feedback is the other critical piece.
 Research shows that timely, specific feedback is one of the most powerful influences on student achievement.
 For ELLs, this can be as simple as gently recasting an incorrect sentence to model the correct form.
+For a deeper dive into effective feedback techniques, this guide on proven feedback strategies is worth reading.

 Integrated Language Modality Instruction